Clanahan History, Family Crest & Coats of Arms

 The surname Clanahan was first found in County Roscommon (Irish: Ros Comáin) located in central Ireland in the province of Connacht, where they were granted lands by Strongbow after his invasion of Ireland in 1172.

 Early History of the Clanahan family

-Another 305 words (22 lines of text) covering the year 1249 is included under the topic Early Clanahan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Clanahan research.
+Another 85 words (6 lines of text) covering the year 1249 is included under the topic Early Clanahan History in all our PDF Extended History products and printed products wherever possible.

 Clanahan Spelling Variations

 Church officials and medieval scribes spelled names as they sounded; therefore, single person, could have his name spelt many different ways during their lifetime.
 While investigating the origins of the name Clanahan, many spelling variations were encountered, including: Lanigan, Lanahan, Lenaghan, Lanaghan, Linehan and many more.

 Early Notables of the Clanahan family (pre 1700)